indyleo/dots-debian/README.md

 ```
 Exec=/etc/X11/Xsession session
 ```
-the available sessions are awesome, bspwm, i3, ...
+the available sessions are awesome

 # Qt And GTK Themes
 Put this into your '/etc/environment' file